-Scripture’s Promise for All Nations
+Scripture’s Promise to All Nations

 In the 2020 NBA Bubble, reporter Taylor Rooks asked Orlando Magic forward and ordained minister1 Jonathan Isaac why he chose not to participate in the league-wide silent protest of kneeling and donning shirts bearing the words “BLACK LIVES MATTER” prior to the start of games.

 In Isaac’s response, he cited his Christian faith.
 Rooks inquired: “Can you explain what religion has to do with kneeling for the anthem to protest against racism and police brutality?”2 Rooks later paraphrased her question: “What role does religion play in fighting for racial equality?”3

 Questions like this one were the impetus behind my argument elsewhere that the word religion, as it is most often used in contemporary English, is not helpful.
 Religion is often thought to be a private matter, not having much to do with how one operates in public life.4

 But within the context of Christianity, this view of religion makes no sense—the Church is inherently communal, not private,5 and civic engagement is vital to its vocation.6 Moreover, the Christian’s reasons for caring about racial justice are quite straightforward: ethnic reconciliation lies near the heart of the Church’s mission.

 According to the Christian Scriptures, before his ascension, the risen Jesus commissioned the nascent Church to be his witnesses to the ends of the earth,7 and to make disciples of all nations.8 The word translated here as nations is the Greek word ἔθνος (ethnos), from which comes the English word ethnicity.9 Just as the Father sent him, Christ now sends his followers, empowered by his Spirit,10 to form communities of Jesus-worshippers made up of people from every ethnos, tribe, people, and tongue.11